GetUSB.info Logo

 Hedgehog USB Holder

 What can you get with a 3D printer and plenty of flash drives?
 A hedgehog USB holder.
-With over 200+ downloads head over to Thingiverse to get your 3D template download.
-Looks like the hedgehog holds about 15 devices
+With more than 200 downloads, head over to Thingiverse to grab the 3D printable template.
+The hedgehog design appears to hold roughly 15 USB devices.

 Continue Reading